Timbertop

-Timbertop is a full-time boarding, co-educational campus of Geelong Grammar School located near Mansfield, Victoria, Australia.
+Timbertop is an Australian boarding and co-educational campus of Geelong Grammar School located near Mansfield, Victoria.
+It is named after Mount Timbertop which towers directly over the campus.

-Established in 1953, by then Headmaster James Darling, Timbertop is compulsory for all year-nine students attending Geelong Grammar School.
-As of 2017 approximately 240 boys and girls attend Timbertop, where they participate in a wide variety of physical activities including running, hiking, and skiing, as well as a normal academic routine.
-Additionally, students at Timbertop do not have access to devices such as computers, mobile phones, or digital cameras.
-Almost all communication from students to family and friends off campus is carried through letters.
+Timbertop was established in 1953 by then headmaster James Darling, The campus is attended by year-nine students attending Geelong Grammar School, although as there are limited spaces not all students are able to attend.
+As of 2017 approximately 240 boys and girls attend Timbertop.
+They are divided into single-sex "units" of approximately 15 students.
+They participate in a wide variety of physical activities including running, hiking and skiing, as well as a normal academic routine.
+Additionally, students at Timbertop do not have access to devices such as computers, mobile phones or digital cameras and external news is typically received via newspaper or radio.
+Almost all communication from students to family and friends off campus is carried through hand-written letters.
+In order for students to receive hot water for showers, cleaning and heating, they must chop their own wood which is then placed in a boiler accompanying each unit building.

 History

-In December 1951, Geelong Grammar School announced that it had an option on a piece of land near Mount Timbertop where they would conduct normal schooling combined with outdoor activities that would foster independence and initiative.
+In December 1951, Geelong Grammar School announced that it had an option on land near Mount Timbertop where they would conduct normal schooling combined with outdoor activities that would foster independence and initiative.
 The concept was the initiative of headmaster James Darling, who was inspired by the likes of Kurt Hahn and England's Outward Bound schools.